Federated Stochastic Gradient Langevin Dynamics: Background and notation

 and where $N_{s_t}$ denotes the size of shard $\x_{s_t}$, chosen at time $t$.
 Intuitively, if a mini-batch of $m$ data points is chosen uniformly at random from $\x_{s_t}$, then $N_{s_t}/m$ scales $\nabla \log p(\x_{s_t}^{(m)} | \theta_t)$ to be an unbiased estimator for $\nabla \log p(\x_{s_t} | \theta_t)$ , while $f_{s_t}^{-1}$ further scales this gradient to be an unbiased estimator for $\nabla \log p(\x | \theta_t)$.

-In order to reduce the overhead in workers communicating between each iteration, \cite{Ahn+others:2014} further proposed a modified version, where multiple update steps within a shard are taken before moving to another worker, at the cost of some loss in asymptotic accuracy.
-It is worth noting that, while the data are distributed across multiple workers, the above sampling procedure may still be understood as being entirely serial.
+A downside of this approach is the constant communication between workers.
+To alleviate this problem, \cite{Ahn+others:2014} propose taking multiple update steps within the same shard before moving to another worker.
+Nonetheless, this reduction in communication costs comes at the expense of some loss in asymptotic accuracy.
+It is worth noting that, while the data are distributed, we can still understand DSGLD chains as entirely serial procedures.
 In practice, however, distributed settings are naturally amenable to running multiple chains in parallel.